barvch/generador-de-sandbox/recursos/UserManual/README.md

 >    - OS language.
 English.
 >    - Keyboard layout.
 Latin American.

-* **Operating system installation**.
-The hard drive with major capacity and ISO file are mounted, then, the virtual machine is started.
-The following operating systems needs user interaction because desktop environment is selected in this step:
+* **Operating system installation**.The higher capacity hard disk and ISO file are mounted inside the virtual machine, and then the machine is initialized and booted.
+The following operating systems need user interaction to enter the type of environment you want within the machine:

     - Debian 10 (Buster).
     - Kali Linux 2020.04.

-> The interfaces are set in this process with Ubuntu exception.

-* **Post-Installation running script**.
-This script installs and configures all services required and it is executed automatically after OS installation.
+> **NOTE**: At this point, the interface config is also set within the VM, but in the particular case of any VM running an Ubuntu flavor, the config is set during the post-install section.
+For more information, please read [Post-Installation instructions].

+* **Post-Installation running script**: A series of scripts and other files are created depending of the configuration of serivices and so on that has been entered within the input file.
+These scripts run automatically after the installation is complete and install and take care of installing and configuring all the services that have been specified for the machine.

 > Exceptions:
 > * Debian 10 Buster.
 > * Kali Linux 20.04.
-> * Ubuntu Family.
 >
-> For those OS check [Post-Installation instructions] section.
+> Please check [Post-Installation instructions] for more information.

 **This flow repeats itself for every single virtual machine to create.**